drummonds/tartan-dictionary/content/variants/lg/6/k5/r4/k48/dr36/lt/6-dr401000-k000000-lg908000-lt906030-rc00000/index.md

 ---
 title: Drambuie hunting
-date: 2023-02-15
+date: 2023-02-17
 ---
-Drambuie hunting

-Drambuie hunting
+The parent of this is [Drambuie hunting](/tartans/lg/6/k5/r4/k48/dr36/lt/6/)

 This was sourced from <no value>.
-It is a 6 stripes tartan.
+It is a [6 stripes tartan](/stripes/stripes6/).

 Original link http://www.weddslist.com/cgi-bin/tartans/pg.pl?source=sts